morvans/cspit/REPORTING_API_GUIDE.md

 ## Migration from Legacy CSP

-If you're currently using the legacy CSP endpoints, you don't need to change anything immediately.
-The old endpoints continue to work.
-However, to take advantage of the full Reporting API:
+The new generic endpoint provides seamless migration from legacy CSP reporting:

+### Option 1: Gradual Migration (Recommended)
 1. Update your `Reporting-Endpoints` header to point to `/api/v1/report/{endpoint}`
+2. Your existing CSP reports will continue to work automatically (legacy format is detected)
-2. Configure other policies (Feature Policy, etc.) to use the same endpoint
+3. Configure other policies (Feature Policy, etc.) to use the same endpoint
-3. Your reports will automatically appear in the new unified dashboard
+4. All reports will appear in the unified dashboard

+### Option 2: Keep Existing Setup
+- Legacy endpoints (`/api/report/{endpoint}`) continue to work unchanged
+- Use new endpoint (`/api/v1/report/{endpoint}`) for new report types
+- Both will appear in the unified dashboard

+The new endpoint automatically detects the report format, so browsers sending legacy CSP reports will work without any configuration changes.

 ## Database Schema